 Controlling Hazardous Energy: Lockout and Tagout Programs

-Lockout and tagout is an essential aspect of any solid, safety program for manufacturing and waste and recycling companies.
+Lockout and tagout is an essential aspect of any solid, safety program for manufacturing companies.
 With LOTO, maintenance employees work with production employees to proactively prevent hazardous energy from causing damage or injury.
 Hazardous energy can include electrical, mechanical, hydraulic, pneumatic, chemical, thermal or other sources in machines that can be dangerous to workers.
 When maintenance is being performed on equipment, all sources of hazardous energy should be securely locked out until the machine is operational.
 Workers injured on the job from exposure to hazardous energy lose an average of 24 workdays for recovery.

 As an employer, what can you do to protect your employees?
 Follow OSHA’s steps below:

 - Develop, implement, and enforce an energy control program.

 - Use lockout devices for equipment that can be locked out.
 Tagout devices may be used in lieu of lockout devices only if the tagout program provides employee protection equivalent to that provided through a lockout program.

 - Ensure that new or overhauled equipment is capable of being locked out.